• Home

 I hope you will enjoy it and find it valuable but not everything works for every family, classroom, or group.
 So, if it is not enjoyable or helpful, that is good for me as a researcher to hear about, too.
 I welcome feedback about your experience whatever it may be.
 That's how we will improve the practice!

-Ready to Get Started?
-Email if I might help get you started, answer your questions, send you a Wondering Together stone, or cheer you on.
-Or just to say"hi!"
+Ready to get started?
+Go for it and email me if I might help answer your questions, send you a Wondering Together stone, or cheer you on!

 Carve out 10 minutes (it may take a little less … or a little more) each day.
 Gather together in a place and a way that fits into your life.
-(At a table, on a daily walk, getting ready for bed, your regular gathering time…).
+(At a table, on a daily walk, getting ready for bed, any regular gathering time.)
 Try to use the same space and time of day once you find what works well for you all.

 Set aside any “digital distractions” so that these ten minutes together are peaceful and you can really listen to each other.
 Some light a candle, dim the lights or do something else to make this short time together feel special but you don’t have to!

-Have someone ask the first question of your Wondering Together stone or printed card.
+Have someone ask the first question on your Wondering Together stone or printed questions.

 “I wonder what part of today you liked the best?”
 Some may have just a word or two to share while others may tell a short story.
 Just listen to one another.
 Everyone always has the right to pass.

-Then go onto the third question,, "I wonder when you felt most alive today?" (alternate question for groups with younger children "I wonder when you had the most energy today?"
+"I wonder when you felt most alive today?" (alternate question for groups with younger children "I wonder when you had the most energy today?")

 The fourth question, "I wonder what part of today you would have liked to leave out?"